 We didn’t get much sleep that night because of the excitement, and the fact that we were parked right next to train tracks and got woken up by them ever so often.
 But for something like this, it’s worth it!

-Many strangers would of course see this giant 8 inch telescope, and there were quite a few who were almost too afraid to approach us and waited for me to wave them in.
+Many tourists would of course see this giant 8 inch telescope, and there were quite a few who were almost too afraid to approach us and waited for me to wave them in.
 Those who came over before I started taking pictures were treated to a crisp look at the sun’s surface without going blind, and the sunspots clearly showed structure and shape.

+As the moon kept “eating” more of the sun, I could easily notice that my surroundings on the ground were dimmer.
+The sun was clearly being deprived of light by the moon, and the scene grew eerier by the second!
 When the sun was about 60-70% covered, the pinhole projections were easily seen on the ground under the shadows of trees.
 I can’t tell you how many people were in awe of just the pinhole images through the leaves when they learned about this phenomenon for the first time.

 Totality was less than a few minutes away, and I knew, heck, I EVEN PRACTICED the moment where I needed to remove the filter from the tube, and since the filter was attached to the tube via velcro strips, it had to be done slowly and carefully.
 I wanted my filter off approximately two minutes before totality.